lohbe/pg-madlib/README.md

 six==1.13.0
 ```

-To verify that the library is available in PL/Python via psql:
+To verify that the library is available in PL/Python via `psql`:
 ```
 postgres=# do $$
 import pandas